iltuoconsulenteit/DocCropper/README.md

 ## ▶️ Running DocCropper

 Use the included start scripts from the `scripts/` directory.
 They handle virtualenv creation and dependency install.
+Keep these scripts inside the DocCropper installation folder or create a shortcut to them.
+If you want to run a script from anywhere, set the environment variable `DOCROPPER_HOME` to the installation path.

 To stop the server, run the matching stop script or send a POST to `/shutdown/`.